-NYT: Former Playboy model who alleges affair with Trump sues company that didn't publish her story
+Former Playboy model who alleges affair with Trump sues company that didn't publish her story

-Washington (CNN)A former Playboy model who allegedly had a nine-month affair with President Donald Trump is suing the company that kept her original account from publication, The New York Times reported Tuesday.
+Washington (CNN)A former Playboy model who allegedly had a 10-month affair with President Donald Trump is suing the company that kept her original account from publication.

-The Times said Karen McDougal is suing to be released from an agreement mandating her silence.
+Karen McDougal is suing to be released from an agreement mandating her silence.

-The report would make McDougal the latest woman to take legal action over an agreement restricting her from speaking out about an alleged relationship with the President prior to his time in government.
+McDougal is the latest woman to take legal action over an agreement restricting her from speaking out about an alleged relationship with the President prior to his time in government.
 The White House has said Trump denies the affair.

 Shortly before the presidential election, the Wall Street Journal published a story saying American Media Inc., the company that owns The National Enquirer, paid $150,000 to McDougal, but did not run her story in a tabloid maneuver known as "catch and kill."
 The contract, according to the Journal, did not require the Enquirer to run the story and required McDougal's silence.

-Note: CORRECTION: This story has been updated to reflect the length of time of McDougal's alleged affair with Trump.